RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         platform.
     - question: What happens if I cancel my subscription to use RealtyOffer?
       answer: >-
-        You have the right to cancel a subscription at any time, and a prorated amount paid will be refunded to the agent within 30 days.
+        You have the right to cancel a subscription at any time.
+Monthly subscriptions are paid in advance, agents have the ability to cancel their monthly subscription right before their next billing cycle.
     - question: What happens if my subscription is not approved?
       answer: You will receive a full refund within 7-10 business days.
     - question: Will my personal informational shared?